mesolitica/malaya/docs/Crawler.rst

 Crawler
 ============

-There is no official compiled package for the Crawler inside Malaya, but it's included in the repository.
+There is no official compiled package for the web crawler inside Malaya, but it's included in the repository itself.

 From Source
 -----------